RC1140/rc1140.github.com/braindumps/dotjs.md

 Background
 --------------
-as a dev this is one of those things that i have been meaning to do for ages.
+As a dev this is one of those things that i have been meaning to do for ages.
 While watching this talk given by Richard Hamming (link talk here) , I felt inspired to get this project going.
 While it was tempting to build a entire system to make this easy I figure I should get the process going and build